UST-MICO/docs/index.rst

 Welcome to MICO's documentation!
 ================================

-Mico is a project for designing, deploying and managing :term:`applications <application>` consisting of multiple :term:`services <service>`.
+Mico is a project for designing, deploying and managing :term:`applications <MICO Application>` consisting of multiple :term:`services <MICO Service>`.

 .. seealso::